Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 Q: I am a college student who would like to become a doctor, but my sex drive is affecting my ability to concentrate while studying or in class.
 I had the same problem in high school, but I had a girlfriend at that time.
 I noticed that I could focus pretty well for a day or so after we had sex, after which the urge to merge dominated my thoughts . . . if you know what I mean.
 I've tried masturbation, of course, and it helps to some extent, but it isn't as effective as intercourse.
 What can I do?
 Is there a way to suppress libido?

-A: Temporarily suppressing libido is possible, but I would not recommend it.
+Answer by , MD: Temporarily suppressing libido is possible, but I would not recommend it.
 Testosterone is the primary hormonal determinant of libido in both men and women.
 It is possible to reduce its production and/or effects, but you cannot hobble the effectiveness of such a fundamentally important hormone without causing a host of other problems.
 Testosterone increases some aspects of intelligence, and it is also one of the key underpinnings of our drive to succeed.
+As I discussed in Why geniuses are often so fond of sex, researchers discovered a link between giftedness (especially the eminently gifted) and prenatal exposure to higher levels of testosterone.

 So what can you do?
 If you haven't already done so, read my relevant postings on this page in my www.ERbook.net site: I introduce the topic here, and expand upon it in a subsequent posting.
 Next, read The Science of Sex.
 In it, I explain how your level of sexual pleasure and gratification from masturbation can equal or exceed what you can obtain from intercourse or oral sex if you masturbate in a few especially gratifying ways that most people never try.
 If you want to fully restore your ability to concentrate, you must fully satisfy your libido—not just partially satisfy it, which is usually what results from the most commonly employed methods of masturbation.
 Like hunger and thirst, libido is one of our most basic drives.
 Ignoring it is all but impossible.